Convoifilter: A case study of doing cocktail party speech recognition

 \subsection{Data preparation}

-Our experimental setup requires a clean utterance from a specific speaker, noisy audio containing that utterance, and the speaker's embedding.
-While CHiME-5 \cite{DBLP:journals/corr/abs-1803-10609} is a dataset resembling a cocktail party scenario, clean utterances are not always guaranteed.
-This is reflected in the development set's reported Word Error Rates (WERs) for binaural microphones (clean speaker utterances) at around 47.9\%.
-Therefore, we opted to train and evaluate our system using our own generated data.
-In line with the speaker extraction methodology presented in Google's previous study \cite{Wang2019}, we employed audio data from the LibriSpeech dataset \cite{7178964} which consisted of 2338 speakers for training and 73 speakers for testing.
-The ambient noise dataset consisted of MUSAN and WHAM \cite{musan2015, DBLP:journals/corr/abs-1907-01160}, totaling 189 hours of music, speech, and environmental noise, with 169 hours for training and 20 hours for testing.
-For the reverb dataset, we employed Room RIR and BUT Speech@FIT \cite{7953152, 8717722}, which contained 2650 room impulse response signals, with 2350 signals for training and 300 signals for testing.
+In our setup, we need a clean utterance of a specific speaker, noisy audio containing that utterance, and that speaker's embedding.
+Although CHiME-5 \cite{DBLP:journals/corr/abs-1803-10609} is like a cocktail party dataset; however, the clean utterance is no warranty.
+It shows through the WERs for the development set using the binaural microphones (clean utterance of a speaker) reported around 47.9\%.
+Instead, we train and evaluate the system using our generated data.
+We use audio from the LibriSpeech dataset \cite{7178964} (2338 speakers for training, 73 speakers for testing).
+The ambient noise dataset includes MUSAN and WHAM \cite{musan2015, DBLP:journals/corr/abs-1907-01160} (a total of 189 hours including music, speech, and environmental noise, 169 hours for training, 20 hours for testing).
+The reverb dataset is from Room RIR and BUT Speech@FIT \cite{7953152, 8717722} (2650 room impulse response signals, 2350 signals for training, 300 signals for testing).

-The data generation pipeline is illustrated in Figure \ref{fig:data_preparation}.
-To create the dataset, we incorporate several factors that contribute to noisy audio.
-The audio data is a combination of several utterances and ambient noise.
+Figure \ref{fig:data_preparation} shows our data generation pipeline.
+Noisy audio is cumulative of a few utterances and ambient noise.